-Bob is currently Director of Business Development with the Cincinnati Bengals and Chairman of the Board for Cincinnati Federal Savings and Loan Association.
+Bob is currently the Chairman and CEO for Cincinnati Federal Savings and Loan Association.
+Until late 2020, Bob spent 18 years with the Cincinnati Bengals, as the Director of Business Development.
 Prior to joining the Bengals front office he served as Hamilton County Commissioner, Director of the Hamilton County Board of Elections and Clerk for Delhi Township.
 In addition to serving on the SAF Board, Bob has served on many community Boards including the Kenton County Airport Board, Accountability and Credibility Together (ACT), Hamilton County Child and Family First Board, Hamilton County Solid Waste Management, Hamilton County General Health District and Talbert.

 Charley Frank began as the executive director of the Reds Community Fund in 2004.
 He has directed the fund’s field renovation efforts, developed the youth baseball/softball funding programs and expanded the Reds Rookie Success League throughout the region.
 He has established annual fundraisers such as the Marty Brennaman Golf Classic, Redlegs Run and the Father’s Day Catch and is currently leading a capital campaign for the expansion of the Community Fund’s “Urban Youth Academy.”
 Frank also serves on the board of the Miracle League of Greater Cincinnati and Northern Kentucky, as well as Cincinnati Public School’s Student Activity Foundation.
 Previously, Frank spent 11 years with the NBA’s Minnesota Timberwolves, serving as vice president of communications.
 Frank is a Northwestern University and Walnut Hills High School graduate.
 He and his wife, Amy, reside in Wyoming with their son, Sam, and daughter, Avery.